vtbag/inspection-chamber/README.md

 ## !!!
 News !!!

-In addition to CSS animations of pseudo-elements, the Chamber can now also handle animations of pseudo-elements started using the Web Animation API.
+Smaller fixes and improvements.

 For latest changes, see the [CHANGELOG](https://github.com/vtbag/inspection-chamber/blob/main/CHANGELOG.md)

 ## What happened so far:

+> In addition to CSS animations of pseudo-elements, the Chamber can now also handle animations of pseudo-elements started using the Web Animation API.

 > Improved error handling

 > Names in the Animation Groups panel are now shown in the order in which the transition groups appear as children of the `::view-transition` pseudo-element.
-This makes it easier to understand how the individual groups overlap during rendering.
+This makes it easier to understand how the individual groups overlap during the transition.

-> You can now observe in real-time how CSS properties are updated by animations and easily see which other properties are applied to the pseudo-elements created by the View Transition API.
+* Observe in real-time how CSS properties are updated by animations

-> Added ability to switch single animations on and off as you navigate through the timeline of view transitions.
-For example, you can temporarily disable fades while investigating a morph animation or disable morphing to focus on other features of your transition.
+* Ability to switch single animations on and off
 * Improved error reporting for missing animations or corrupted keyframe definitions.
 * Improved opening the Chamber on mobiles.
 * Explicit close button to the inner panel and fixes some styling issues.